20th Century Studios: Newman Scoring Stage

 The Newman Scoring Stage, named after composer Alfred Newman, is a large scoring studio located on the Fox Studio Lot, spanning almost 700 square meters, and is one of the largest music recording spaces in the world.
 It is also equipped with a 96 Channel AMS Neve 88RS-SP mixing console.

 Radio

 The Twentieth Century Fox Presents radio series were broadcast between 1936 and 1942.
-More often than not, the shows were a radio preview featuring a medley of the songs and soundtracks from the latest movie being released into the theaters, much like the modern-day movie trailers we now see on TV, to encourage folks to head down to their nearest Picture House.
+More often than not, the shows were a promotional radio preview featuring a medley of the songs and soundtracks from the latest movie being released into the theaters, much like modern-day movie trailers.

 The radio shows featured the original stars, with the announcer narrating a lead-up that encapsulated the performance.

 Motion picture film processing

 From its earliest ventures into movie production, Fox Film Corporation operated its own processing laboratories.
 The original lab was located in Fort Lee, New Jersey along with the studios.
 A lab was included with the new studio built in Los Angeles in 1916.
 Headed by Alan E. Freedman, the Fort Lee lab was moved into the new Fox Studios building in Manhattan in 1919.
 In 1932, Freedman bought the labs from Fox for $2,000,000 to bolster what at that time was a failing Fox liquidity.
 He renamed the operation "DeLuxe Laboratories," which much later became Deluxe Entertainment Services Group.
 In the 1940s Freedman sold the labs back to what was then 20th Century Fox and remained as president into the 1960s.
 Under Freedman's leadership, DeLuxe added two more labs in Chicago and Toronto and processed film from studios other than Fox, such as UA and Universal.